- Optimally, cookies should be around 6 inches in diameter.

 Take the dough out of the fridge and allow to slightly soften at room temperature for about 10 minutes, or as long as your patience can last.

 Bake the cookies for 11-12 minutes.
-This bit is important - the cookies will look very soft and underbaked.
+This bit is important: the cookies will look very soft and underbaked.
 Take them out anyway.
 Trust me.
 They will continue to bake after they’re out.
-Leave them where they are, in the baking tray, to cool for 10 minutes to start to cool.
+Leave them where they are, in the baking tray, for 10 minutes as they start to cool.
 This will help them to firm up.
-After this, move them to a wire rack to cool completely (or eat them straight away).
+After this, take them out of the tray and move them to a wire rack to cool completely (or eat them straight away).